Microphone not working on laptop

 • Click the Privacy options for the microphone.

-• Make sure the switch for Allow apps to use your microphone is turned on in Windows 10.
+• Ensure the switch for Allow apps to use your microphone is turned on in Windows 10.

 Look down the page to confirm.

 Unplug and replug any external microphones you are using.
-When an external microphone is connected, laptops are made to automatically switch between the built-in microphone and that device.
+When an external microphone is connected, laptops automatically switch between the built-in microphone and that device.

 If it continues to be disabled, a hardware or driver problem can exist.
 In either scenario, you might be able to activate your microphone by running the troubleshooter or updating the device driver.

 Verify any updated audio drivers.
 Your microphone won't function properly if your microphone driver is damaged or out-of-date.
-After updating or installing a new driver, be sure to restart your computer because it won't take full effect until then.
+After editing or installing a new driver, please restart your computer because it won't take full effect until then.

 Look for any physical issues.
-If your microphone still doesn't function, it can have a physical issue.
-You might want to try opening your laptop now to check the microphone, depending on things like your level of technical expertise and the layout of your particular laptop.
+If your microphone still doesn't function, it can have a physical problem.
+You might want to try opening your laptop now to check the microphone, depending on your level of technical expertise and the layout of your particular laptop.

-If you want to physically examine your microphone yourself, here's what you'll have to do:
+If you want to examine your microphone yourself physically, here's what you'll have to do:

 Carefully open your laptop case.
-Some laptops are extremely difficult to open, so make sure to remove all the necessary screws and check out a YouTube video if the procedure isn't immediately clear.
-You may need to take the laptop to a professional if you lack the necessary tools to open it up yourself.
+Some laptops are rugged to open, so make sure to remove all the necessary screws and check out a YouTube video if the procedure isn't immediately apparent.
+You may need to take the laptop to a professional if you lack the necessary tools to open it yourself.

 Examine the microphone.
-If you are able to see any physical damage to the microphone like it has become dislodged or physically damaged, then replacing it may fix the problem.
-However, there are a lot of ways for a microphone to fail that aren't revealed by a visual inspection.
+If you can see any physical damage to the microphone, like it has become dislodged or physically damaged, then replacing it may fix the problem.
+However, a visual inspection doesn't reveal many ways for a microphone to fail.

 Also Read: NSS Laptop Repair Center In Bhopal